nadavyayon/organ_axis_tutorial/docs/source/index.rst

 Welcome to OragnAxis documentation!
 ===================================

-**OrganAxis** (/lu'make/) is a mathematical approach for cPython library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**OrganAxis** is a mathematical approach for construction of a Common Coordinate Framework (CCF) from a set of landmarks OrganAxis is iplemented to derive the human thymus cortico-medullary axis here - https://github.com/Teichlab/thymus_spatial_atlas/tree/main

 .. note::